 All contributions are considered available for RCAC's general programs unless specifically restricted by the donor.
 Amounts received that are designed for future periods or restricted by the donor are reported as revenue with donor restrictions and increase the respective class of net assets.
 Contributions received with donor restrictions that are met in the same reporting period are reported as increases in net assets without donor restrictions.
-Investments income that is limited to specific uses by donor restrictions is reported as increases in net assets without donor restrictions are met in the same reporting period as the restrictions are met in the same reported as increases by donor restrictions is reported as increases in net assets without donor restrictions if the restrictions are met in the same reporting period as the income is recognized.
+Investments income that is limited to specific uses by donor restrictions is reported as increases in net assets without donor restrictions if the restrictions are met in the same reporting period as the income is recognized.